cwchentw/lightweight-cms/content/basic-usage.md

 Instead, if you are going to update your Lightweight CMS copy, follow [this guide](/howto/how-to-upgrade-mdcms/).

-You can run a Lightweight CMS site locally with builtin web server of PHP:
+You can run a Lightweight CMS site locally with the builtin web server of PHP:

 ```
 $ sudo ./tools/bin/serve
 ```

-[Deploy](/deployment/) the cloned repo to a web hosting service supporting PHP 8.1:
+[Deploy](/deployment/) the cloned repo to a web hosting service supporting PHP 8.1 or above:

 ```
 $ sudo ./tools/bin/sync-to /path/to/www